Q. Why a raw meat diet?

 Kibble will primarily consist of indigestible grains and other ingredients that you are simply causing volumes of fecal matter in the yard.
 In addition, the meat source that goes into most kibble is “meat and bone meal, chicken meal, lamb meal, fish meal, etc.” These ingredients are NOT fresh or whole real meats.
 Check labels and use kibbles that are predominately meat based.

-Q. Why is there such a difference in the stools on CMC Diets?
+Q. Why is there such a difference in the stools on a Raw Meat Diet?

-A. The high biological value of the protein in CMC Diets will result in a large reduction in the amount and frequency of stool elimination.
+A. The high biological value of the protein in raw meat will result in a large reduction in the amount and frequency of stool elimination.

 Most commercial pet foods are filled with indigestible ingredients that cause dogs and cats to overeat which create the need to eliminate several times a day.